MutualFormer: Multi-Modality Representation Learning via Cross-Diffusion Attention: Applications

+\textbf{MutualFormer-based Representation.} We embed the aforementioned features $F^l_r, F^l_d$ into $\hat{F^l_r},\ \hat{F^l_d} \in \mathbb{R}^{ n^l \times C^l}$ via convolutional operations by following work~\cite{he2021transreid}, where $n^l$ is the total number of tokens in RGB- and Depth-modality and $C^l$ is the feature dimension of each token.
+Also, we add the position encodings to its corresponding feature embedding.
+After that, as illustrated in Fig.~\ref{fig:Fig.1}, we apply our newly proposed MutualFormer for generating the fused multi-scale feature representation $P^l \in \mathbb{R}^{n^l \times C^l}$ at each scale in RGB-Depth SOD, where $l=\{2,3,4,5\}$.
+Finally, we use reshape and bilinear interpolation operations to restore $P^l$ to the same size as the corresponding initial feature representations at each scale, which can be denoted as $D^l \in \mathbb{R}^{H^{l}\times W^{l}\times C^{l}}, l=\{2,3,4,5\}$.

-In the decoding phase, following \cite{WeiWH20}, we feed the multi-level fused features into a decoder network to obtain corresponding decoding features.
-The decoder contains two phases, the first phase takes the input features and output the feature map using Cross-Level Modules (CLM).
-CLM aims to fuse features of different levels, more details can be found in \cite{WeiWH20}.
-Then, the features predicted from first decoding phase will be used to guide the second decoding phase.
+\textbf{Decoder and Loss Function. } In the decoding phase, we use a decoder network \cite{WeiWH20} to achieve SOD prediction.
+Concretely, we feed the multi-level fused features into a decoder network to obtain corresponding decoding features.
+The decoder contains two sub-modules. the first sub-module takes the input features and outputs the feature map using cross-level modules (CLM)\cite{WeiWH20}.
+Then, the features predicted from the first sub-module will be used to guide the second decoding phase.
+For training, we use the pixel position-aware loss~\cite{WeiWH20} for saliency prediction which consists of weighted binary cross-entropy loss and weighted intersection-over-union loss.
+Formally, for each $l$-level prediction, the pixel position-aware loss $\mathcal{L}_{P}^l$ is computed as